AI Construction Contract Review vs. a Construction Attorney

 What is the recommended workflow for contractors and subcontractors?

 For most general contractors, subcontractors, and owners reviewing a construction contract: (1) get a free BizLeaseCheck preview to surface the top red flags, (2) unlock the full report ($40) before signing, (3) use the report to focus a 1–2 hour construction attorney consultation on the highest-risk clauses.
-This combination is typically far cheaper than a full from-scratch attorney review of the entire contract, and catches more issues than either approach alone.
+This combination is typically far cheaper than a full from-scratch attorney review of the entire contract, and pairs the AI's consistent clause-by-clause pass with the attorney's contextual judgment.

 Try BizLeaseCheck before your attorney call